chrisrdlg/gh22_SecureDuo/README.md

 - Download Ghidra 10.2.2 (at least)
 - Download MounRiver Studio + toolchain [link](http://www.mounriver.com/download)
 - Clone svd-loader [link](https://github.com/leveldown-security/SVD-Loader-Ghidra)
-- The SVD file for CH569 (CH56Xxx.svd provided), this file is comming from the MounRiver
+- The SVD file for CH569 (CH56Xxx.svd provided), this file is coming from the MounRiver
 - Coffee(s)

 Then, you have to: